- Bulk Pricing:

 - Latin Name- Forsythia Hardy Planting Zone- 4-9 Mature Height- 8-10 Width-8-10 Sun or Shade- Full Sun

-Forsythia Plant loved by gardeners and plant enthusiasts for its color and attractive shape, is a significant shrub that produces bright, cheerful blooms.
+Forsythia Plant is loved by gardeners and plant enthusiasts for its color and attractive shape

 There are several different species of forsythia, but they’re generally all referred to under the collective forsythia plant name, and they all share many of the same traits.